evans-studio/detailor/detailor-app/PROGRESS_API_BACKEND_COMPLIANCE.md

 - [x] Standardized success response in `POST /api/messages/send`
 - [ ] Migrate `NextResponse.json` in `analytics/revenue` and `admin/availability/work-patterns` to helpers
   - ✅ Done in both; added rate limiting to revenue
+  - ✅ Converted `admin/services` and `quotes` to helpers
+  - ✅ Added pagination to bookings, invoices, customers endpoints
+  - ✅ Added rate limiting to export endpoints; added idempotency to refunds
 - [ ] Add pagination to invoices/bookings/customers lists (BE+FE)
 - [ ] Normalize error codes across analytics and guest endpoints